txospitikun/childcare-manager-web/README.md

 (User registered succesfully - Status: 200)
 {
     "RegisterResponse": 100,
-    "JWT": "eyJhbGciOiJIUzI1NiIs...(the token is longer and should be saved as cookie)CN6gaHppkJCyjU=" }
+    "JWT": "eyJ... (the token is longer and should be saved as cookie) ...ppkJCyjU=" }

 (Email already exists - Status: 401)